guangmingzizai/NEXDatePicker/ReadMe.md

 `-(void)selectDate:(NSDate *)date animated:(BOOL)animated`

 This function should be used for selecting a given date on the date picker.
+Dates passed in should be converted to local time first for accurate results around midnight.

 ***
 #### Delegation